 Trying to hire for your tech team during a global health crisis may seem scary, but it doesn’t have to be.
-Since the outbreak of COVID-19 in South Africa, our account managers have been helping dozens of companies navigate the remote world of interviewing, offer negotiation and onboarding, and we know that many of you are trying to figure it out too.
-To support you, here are the questions, and answers, that we’ve answered in the past few weeks.
+Since the outbreak of COVID-19 in South Africa, our Account Managers have been helping hundreds of companies navigate the remote world of interviewing, offer negotiation and onboarding, and we know that many of you are trying to figure it out too.
+To support you, we gathered some of the most asked questions and collaborated with our Account Managers to get answers.

 How do we go full remote as a company?

 - We think that remote work is going to be an exciting learning opportunity for companies but it is going to take a lot of concerted effort and practice to get it right.

 - At OfferZen, we did optional remote days throughout 2019 and went fully remote in March 2020.

 - Here’s how we made sure we stayed fully operational: